Jason WheelerProject Manager -Valve Shop Turbine-Generator Repairs Division: Valves

 What aspect do you enjoy most about your role at MD&A?

 What I enjoy most are the guys that I work with.
-Many of them are prior military and come with a similar mindset and work ethic as myself.
+Many of them are prior military and come with a similar mindset and work ethic as me.

 What is the coolest job you’ve worked on?

-Recently I have worked on the assembly of the very first 13” triple bypass MSV designed by MD&A Parts Division.
-We were able to work directly with the design engineer in shop, which added additional insight into some of the wear resistant coatings and how the valve itself was designed to be more robust than previous models.
+Recently I have worked on the assembly of the very first 13” triple bypass MSV designed by the MD&A Parts Division.
+We were able to work directly with the design engineer in the shop, which added additional insight into some of the wear-resistant coatings and how the valve itself was designed to be more robust than previous models.

 What is the most interesting challenge you have come across with valves?